ZeyQuanC/Text-Utilities-Cluster/README.md

 3. Controller forwards the task to the **broker**, which queues it for workers.
 4. **Workers** fetch tasks from the broker, process them using a **multiprocessing pool**, and send results back.
 5. Broker sends results to the controller, which forwards them back to the client.
+6. Worker configuration is read from worker_config.py, enabling scalable and multi-node deployments.

 ---